Ranjodhsandhu/ReactProject/README.md

     - npm build does not work, you have to write *npm run build*
 # JSX
     - It is not HTML but its like HTML syntax.
 This following statement is a javascript object.
+    - JSX attributes are camelCase
+    - JSX if written in multiple lines then wrap it with parentheses
     - JSX transpiles the code to HTML by parcel so that the javascript engine can understand this code.
     - Parcel actually gives this responsibility to BABEL to take care of this transpiling
     - JSX =(BABEL)=> React.createElemet ==> ReactElement - JS Object ==> HTML Element on rendering